hmsiccbl/screensaver1/database/manual_schema_updates/README.txt

 by hand, when necessary, to bring an existing database up-to-date with the latest revision of Screensaver.

+If this is the first time you are performing a schema migration, you must first run initialize_schema_history.sql.
+This creates the table that maintains the history of schema migration operations that have been performed.

 WARNING: These migration files are not guaranteed to preserve existing data!
 Carefully study each file and its effects on your database before applying it!